DennisdeBest/Symfony3_4/README.md

 Foreach new entity based on this user you need to add a line to the DiscriminatorMap with it's name and associated class.

-This will created foreign key constraints between the base class and the custom classes which makes it hard to correctly purge the database when running thee fixtures.
+This will created foreign key constraints between the base class and the custom classes which makes it hard to correctly purge the database when running the fixtures.
 That's why the class also contains a FixtureListener to which you need to pass the repositories of each user class.
 ```c++
 //$contactRepo = $this->container->get('red_carpet.repository.contact');
 //$customerRepo = $this->container->get('red_carpet.repository.customer');